What Happens When You Mix Oxy and Weed

 The goal of combining oxycodone and weed or hydrocodone and weed is to reduce the doses of opioid painkillers while getting the same pain relief, which could potentially reduce the risk of prescription opioid addiction and opioid overdoses.

-Unfortunately, marijuana and opioids share depressant effects.
+Unfortunately, both marijuana and opioids can have depressant effects on the central nervous system.
 Combining the two can suppress the central nervous system to dangerous levels, leading to low blood pressure, decreased brain function, extreme sedation, coma, and death.

 Using marijuana isn’t necessarily effective in reducing opioid misuse, either.
-According to data from the National Epidemiologic Survey on Alcohol and Related Conditions, marijuana users are more than two-and-a-half times more likely to misuse prescription opioids and develop prescription opioid use disorder (OUD) than nonusers.[7]
+According to data from the National Epidemiologic Survey on Alcohol and Related Conditions, marijuana users are more than twice as likely to misuse prescription opioids and develop prescription opioid use disorder (OUD) than nonusers.[7]

 Treatment for Polydrug Abuse